hupfdule/re-search/README.md

 It doesn't support all the terminal implementations because of some ANSI escape sequences used, and is only tested on GNU/Linux.

+This is a fork of [jbonjean/re-search](https://github.com/jbonjean/re-search) with a bunch of extensions.
+See [Changes to upstream](#changes-to-upstream) for a list of changes.

 ### Install

 * Compile and add the binary to your PATH.